saach11/change-data-capture/README.md

 ```

 ### Test the setup
-Trigger CDC by inserting data in CDC enabled table - customers.
+Trigger CDC by inserting data in CDC enabled table - Customers.
 ```bash
 cat sqlserver-init/04-insert-customers-table.sql | docker exec -i mssql-primary bash -c '/opt/mssql-tools/bin/sqlcmd -U sa -P $SA_PASSWORD'
 ```

-New messages can be noteced in the table topic in Kafka UI
+New messages can be noticed in the table topic in Kafka UI
 ![Context Diagram](./images/Kafka-topic.png)

 Notice new objects created in S3 bucket.
 The path - ```topics/<topic.prefix>.<database.names>.<table.include.list>[*]/partition=0```

 ![Context Diagram](./images/S3-bucket.png)

-Trigger CDC by updating data in a CDC enabled table - customers, and column that is no in exluded list.
+Trigger CDC by updating data in a CDC enabled table - Customers, and column that is no in exluded list.
 ```bash
 cat sqlserver-init/05-update-customers-table-cdc-trigger.sql | docker exec -i mssql-primary bash -c '/opt/mssql-tools/bin/sqlcmd -U sa -P $SA_PASSWORD'
 ```
 Check new messages in the table topic.

-Update data in a CDC enabled table - customers, but a column that is in excluded list - last_name.
+Update data in a CDC enabled table - Customers, but a column that is in excluded list - last_name.
 Notice Debezium has not been triggered.
 ```bash
 cat sqlserver-init/06-update-customers-table-no-cdc-trigger.sql | docker exec -i mssql-primary bash -c '/opt/mssql-tools/bin/sqlcmd -U sa -P $SA_PASSWORD'
 ```